 Q: Can I comfortably sleep with this kind of AC?

-A: Of course yes!
+A: Of course, yes!
 But, you need to consider the noise as you sleep.
-Be sure that your unit has appropriate cooling capacity for your room size so it doesn’t cut off and on a lot.
-Also, this diminishes the dehumidifying effects of the air conditioner making it a bit annoying.
+Be sure that your unit has an appropriate cooling capacity for your room size, so it doesn’t cut off and on a lot.
+Also, this diminishes the dehumidifying effects of the air conditioner, making it a bit annoying.